Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

 The current judging panel includes Bild (Germany), Blick (Switzerland), A Bola (Portugal), l’Équipe (France), France Football (France), Marca (Spain), Mundo Deportivo (Spain), Ta Nea (Greece), Sport Express (Russia), De Telegraaf (Netherlands), and The Times (UK).

-Erling Haaland has been announced as the latest winner of the award, scooping the 2020 edition ahead of Ansu Fati and Alphonso Davies, who finished second and third respectively.
-The Norwegian international had a wonderful 2019/20 with Red Bull Salzburg and Borussia Dortmund, scoring 44 goals across all competitions.
-He has also started 2020/21 in stunning form, scoring 11 in all competitions so far.
+Erling Haaland is the latest winner of the award, scooping the 2020 edition ahead of Ansu Fati and Alphonso Davies, who finished second and third respectively.
+The Norway international had a wonderful 2019/20 with Red Bull Salzburg and Borussia Dortmund, scoring 44 goals across all competitions.
+He has carried that stunning form into 2020/21, scoring 33 goals in 33 games across all competitions so far.

-The rest of the 2020 Golden Boy top 10 consisted of Jadon Sancho, Eduardo Camavinga, Dejan Kulusevski, Phil Foden, Dominik Szoboszlai, Bukayo Saka and Vinicius Jr. But who has Haaland joined on the list of Golden Boys, and how have the previous winners fared?
+The rest of the 2020 Golden Boy top 10 consisted of Jadon Sancho, Eduardo Camavinga, Dejan Kulusevski, Phil Foden, Dominik Szoboszlai, Bukayo Saka and Vinicius Jr. But who did Haaland join on the list of Golden Boys, and how have the previous winners fared?

 2003: Rafael van der Vaart